jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 ## The German cuisine:

-Being French, an important detail comes to my mind is... food!
+Being French, an important detail often comes to my mind... food!
 Unlike **CppCon**, this event offers catering all day long, and tasty one mind you.
 Obviously you cannot expect conference meals to deserve a [Michelin stars's](https://en.wikipedia.org/wiki/Michelin), but there was plenty and with a lot of variety.
 Is that a must-do for a conference?
 Probably not, but it is both really convenient and it also brings a LOT of interactions between members of the community.
 People will tend to have more casual conversations if dinning in the same place rather than going out.
 From what I can recall, **CppCon** provided snacks here and there, but nothing worth remembering.